persalteas/biorseo/README.md

 This is a bi-objective integer programming algorithm.
-It predicts the secondary structure of a RNA sequence with pieces of 3D information (non-canonical contacts) at some places, by identifying zones that can fold like known motifs.
+It predicts the secondary structure of a RNA sequence with pieces of 3D information (non-canonical contacts) at some places, by identifying zones that can fold like known motifs from the RNA 3D Motif Atlas.

 1/ How it works
 ===================================